cristovomgirodo/Solve-Quadratic-and-first-level--equation/README.md

 # [ Warning! ]
 # Run only the file RunRealsComplexRoots.py to get the roots: root1, root2 or root.
 The file RunRealsComplexRoots.py will run too the RealsComplexRoots.py    module.
+# In Version: 4.3 (stable) the code into the definition enterData() function was update to avert any user type an string to the coefficients.
+# For example see the [coefficients]: a = -3, b = 8 and c = h(string) is not let use.

 # Note: In 20211019 the files: RunRealsComplexRoots.py and RealsComplexRoots.py was update -- Version: 4.1
 # Note: In 20211021 the files: RunRealsComplexRoots.py and RealsComplexRoots.py was update -- Version: 4.2
+# Note: In 20211030 the files: RunRealsComplexRoots.py and RealsComplexRoots.py was update -- Version: 4.3 (stable)

 # For example see the use of the file RunRealsComplexRoots.py below: